macloo/javascript_beginners/README.md

 Here's a Powerpoint I use in class: [JavaScript 101](http://www.slideshare.net/macloo/javascript-101-16754994).

+**Note:** These pages, buttons, and forms work on Mac iOS.
+Not tested on Android, however.

 ##number.html + scripts/number.js

 This HTML page and its accompanying JavaScript file are designed as an exercise using pop-up dialog boxes.
 You'll code a number-guessing game.
 You should be able to do this exercise if you have completed exercises 1-8 in [Codecademy's JavaScript track](http://www.codecademy.com/tracks/javascript).